 By placing the focus on having students evaluate news sources themselves, one can avoid backlash and accusations of bias from those who instinctively disagree with Ad Fontes Media’s ratings of certain news sources.
 I believe it is always better for people to think and evaluate for themselves anyway, and students, teachers, administrators, school boards, and parents tend to be more receptive to overall news literacy concepts if the focus is on students figuring out themselves, rather than someone telling them, what news sources are unreliable and biased.

 Of course, no matter how tactfully you try to address polarizing political topics in the library or classroom, there is always a chance that you will draw the ire of someone who has entrenched opposition to what you are trying to teach.
 I invite you to be brave.
 The current state of our news landscape presents many problems, and to fix them will require a lot of effort on the part of everyone who interacts with our information ecosystem.
 This includes news publishers, social media companies, advertisers, individual citizens, and critically, educators.

 I believe we are in a temporary moment when our society’s technological ability to distribute information has surpassed our individual abilities to process it.
 However, this has happened in history before, with the inventions of the printing press, radio, and TV.
 Each time, we have adapted, and the increase in information exchange has proven to be a net benefit to society.
 I’m optimistic that we can rise to the challenge again, because we must.
 Even though the challenges to teaching news literacy are real, daunting, and yes, unprecedented, I hope you take them on because of the difference you can make.

 Interested to learn more?
-Register for our upcoming webinar with Vanessa Otero, Thursday, September 10, 2020, at 3:00 p.m.
-ET: Teaching News Literacy Through Polarizing Current Events
+Check out our FREE webinar Teaching News Literacy Through Polarizing Current Events!